Amine-Namouchi/snpToolkit/docs/source/7_The_analyse_command.rst

    In case not all the information is availble, you can just any label on the corresponding cells e.g. NA for not availble.

-lets run the command viz with the configuration file:
+lets run the command analyse with the configuration file:

 .. code-block:: bash

-   $ snptoolkit viz -p SNPs_polymorphic_sites.txt -conf metadata_file
+   $ snptoolkit analyse -p SNPs_polymorphic_sites.txt -c metadata_file

    Dash is running on http://127.0.0.1:8050/